 Install the service with

-bin\neo4j install-service and start it with
+bin\neo4j windows-service install, and start it with

 The Neo4j PowerShell module allows administrators to: